Branded (TV series): Pilot

-He traveled throughout the Old West, continually confronted by people who refused to believe his innocence, requiring him to prove them wrong.
+In the series, McCord traveled through the Old West, continually being confronted by people who refuse to believe his innocence, requiring him to prove them wrong.

+Guest stars

 John M. Pickard appeared in six episodes as General Phil Sheridan.
 Other notable guest stars included Chris Alcaide, Russ Conway, Don Collier, Burgess Meredith, John Carradine, Pat Conway, Alex Cord, Janet De Gore, Dolores del Río, Chad Everett, I. Stanford Jolley, Martin Landau, June Lockhart, Warren Oates, Gregg Palmer, Larry Pennell, Burt Reynolds, Lee Van Cleef, Dick Clark, Bruce Dern and Michael Rennie.

+Major League Baseball player Ron Perranoski appeared in a 1965 episode of Branded, while he was a member of the Los Angeles Dodgers.
+Series star Chuck Connors had played for the Brooklyn Dodgers in 1949.

 Production

 Created by Larry Cohen, the show was co-produced for most of its run by Mark Goodson-Bill Todman Productions (which later folded ultimately into Fremantle), more widely associated with their productions of various game shows, in association with Sentinel Productions.
-Current distribution rights are possessed by CBS Television Distribution, the successor in interest to original distributor KingWorld.
-Historically, stations that air Branded have paired it with another Western series, the early Aaron Spelling production The Guns of Will Sonnett; this series, which starred veteran Western actor Walter Brennan in the title role, is also distributed by CBSTD.
+Andrew J. Fenady served as the producer, later executive producer, on the series.